crf8472/libarcstk/README.md

 ## What libarcstk does not

 - Libarcstk does not rip CDs
-- Libarcstk does not offer to read, buffer or decode any audio data.
+- Libarcstk does not offer to read or decode any audio data.
 You have to provide the samples on your own.
-(But note that there is [libarcsdec][2] than can probably do that for you.)
+(Note that there is [libarcsdec][2] that can possibly do that for you.)
 - Libarcstk offers no network facilities and is not supposed to do so.
 The actual HTTP request for fetching the reference values from AccurateRip is better performed by the HTTP client of your choice.